 Conference, FES & Musawa / Women's Study Center, Beirut, 16-18 November 2017

 Six years after women and men across the Arab world took to the streets during the Arab spring uprisings to call for political reforms, justice and political participation, hopes for a better future are largely destroyed.
 Instead of democratic change taking root, increasing violence, instability and a rise in authoritarianism are affecting the majority of the countries in the Arab world.
-Syria is witnessing the sixth year of a brutal conflict to which no end is in sight.
+Syria is witnessing the seventh year of a brutal conflict to which no end is in sight.
 Libya, Yemen and Iraq are in the midst of multileveled conflicts leading to militarization and fragmentation of their societies.
 Other countries in the region are experiencing new levels of authoritarianism which narrow spaces for participation dramatically.

 These narrowing spaces are particularly felt by women.
-Six years after hopes were high for more equal participation of women in the public sphere, the status of women in the Arab world is more at risk than ever.
+Seven years after hopes were high for more equal participation of women in the public sphere, the status of women in the Arab world is more at risk than ever.
 In the context of conflict and crisis, violence against women and girls is heightened and women’s participation in decision making processes remains strikingly low.
 Their concerns are continuously being sidelined.

 This is especially true for formal peace and security processes from which women are largely excluded or in which women play marginal roles at best.
 In peace talks across the region, women constitute the missing force and are thus being denied the right to take part in decisions that will shape the future of their societies.

-Since the adoption of UNSCR 1325 which calls for the active participation of women in achieving peace and security, there has been very little increase in women’s participation in peace talks.
+Since the adoption of UNSCR 1325 in October 2010 which calls for the active participation of women in achieving peace and security, there has been very little increase in women’s participation in peace talks.
 Women continue being sidelined during official peace negotiations.
 The Iraq and Yemen agreements in 2010 and 2011 did not include any women in mediation, signatures or witnessing.
 In both cases, the peace agreements were shaky and only led to an increase in political instability, exclusion and marginalization.